ngracan/FinTech-Case-Study-/README.md

    - Excel
    - Ruby

-Data is aquired through human curators pointing their bots at specific data sets, as opposed to searching the web as a whole, to then utilize pre-determined algorithms and machine learning to extract the desired unique and significant data (Machlis, 2013).
+Data is aquired through human curators pointing their bots at specific data sets, as opposed to searching the web as a whole, to then utilize pre-determined algorithms and big data tools to extract the desired unique and significant data (Machlis, 2013).

 Quandl leverages technology that enables it to source, screen and analyze unique data from non-traditional publishers which fuels trading models.
 The data is packaged and productized into feeds that do everyhting from ehancing fundamental stratgeies to powering the most sophisticated machine learning apporches in use today (Quandl, 2023).